What Is Permaculture?

 3. A design approach”

-And Permaculture Magazine describes permaculture as:
+And Permaculture Magazine describes permaculture like this:

 “1.
 Permaculture is an innovative framework for creating sustainable ways of living.